 Over the last fifty years, there has been a marked increase in the sheer quantity of state legislation that deals with Lesbian, Gay, Bisexual, and Transgender rights.
-The Supreme Court has recently heard two LGBT cases, Prop 8 and DOMA, and are expected to announce their decisions in June of 2013.
-These cases will have a significant impact on both state and federal laws.
-Leading up to these decisions, it is worth taking a look at how state LGBT laws dealing with marriage, adoption, housing, hate crimes, hospital visitation, and employment have changed over the last half-century.
-Read more about this map.
+The Supreme Court struck down DOMA and Prop 8 in June 2013, which has since had a significant impact at the state and federal level.
+It is worth taking a look at how state LGBT laws addressing marriage, adoption, housing, hate crimes, hospital visitation, and employment have changed over the last half-century, especially in recent years.
+Read more...

 (Hover over cells for additional information)Laws and state regulations that define marriage, civil unions, and domestic partnerships.
 These laws vary greatly from constitutional bans on same sex relationships to full marriage equality.

 (Hover over cells for additional information)Adoption laws vary widely between states, from prohibiting adoption of a child to an LGBT parent to allowing both names of a same sex couple on the birth certificate of their child.
 Laws regarding adoption also affect single parent adopters and unmarried opposite sex couples.

 (Hover over cells for additional information)Laws that address discrimination in the housing industry, both in renting and owning property, based on sexual orientation and gender identity.